getsolus/solus-site.github.io/content/blog/2017-01-18-adopting-flatpak-to-reassemble-third-party-applications.md

 recent rise of traditional modes for Snap builds, we're looking at relocating Ubuntu/Debian files to Solus and expecting them to work.
 Even with "full" isolation, this still remains an issue.
-As the creator of [Linux Steam Integration](https://github.com/solus-project/linux-steam-integration), we are *painfully* aware of the shortcomings of this approach.
+As the creator of [Linux Steam Integration](https://github.com/solus-project/linux-steam-integration), we are **painfully** aware of the shortcomings of this approach.

 On the other hand, Flatpak does use full runtimes (though this can be disabled, which may be useful for the Chrome problem), and does seek to resolve the ABI problems, not just the relocatable package problem.
-After speaking with [Alexander Larsson](https://plus.google.com/+AlexanderLarsson/posts), I'm confident that we can utilize Flatpak to further *improve* our Steam runtime in future.
-Essentially, Solus would host a `solus-gaming` runtime, built *specifically* for Steam compatibility, without risking host mangling or having to compromise.
+After speaking with [Alexander Larsson](https://plus.google.com/+AlexanderLarsson/posts), I'm confident that we can utilize Flatpak to further **improve** our Steam runtime in future.
+Essentially, Solus would host a `solus-gaming` runtime, built **specifically** for Steam compatibility, without risking host mangling or having to compromise.
 This is an area where we can readily put the Solus machinery to work to providing the best possible experience.

 ### Upstream engagement

 As previously stated, I've put this matter to the Internet a number of times over a fair period of time.
-However, the only times I've been engaged on a *technical level* from either camp, has always come from Flatpak.
+However, the only times I've been engaged on a **technical level** from either camp, have always come from Flatpak.
 I'd like to personally thank [Alexander Larsson](https://plus.google.com/+AlexanderLarsson/posts) of Red Hat, the chief developer of Flatpak, for the enthusiasm, honesty, and technical discussions we've had on these issues.

-While I do not *expect* developers from either camp to step forward and have these discussions, it certainly does wonders for confidence.
+While I do not **expect** developers from either camp to step forward and have these discussions, it certainly does wonders for confidence.
 This is an upstream I certainly feel comfortable working with, and is clearly passionate about their software.